All Episodes

 Why wouldn't a Democrat be fearless?

-Sandy Burglar can steal documents from the National Archives, or he can replace what he stole with something and who knows what it is.
+Sandy Bergler can steal documents from the National Archives, or he can replace what he stole with something that who knows what it is.

-You telling me some careerists in the state in the uh in the Justice Department that might be tied to Janet Reno didn't have something to do with that.
+You telling me some careerists in the state, in the Justice Department that might be tied to Janet Reno, didn't have something to do with that?

 What are we supposed to think?

-So if you're if you're Mary McCarthy, and you know that uh many of your comrades are located throughout the government, why would you have any fear of admitting it?
+So if you're Mary McCarthy and you know that many of your comrades are located throughout the government, why would you have any fear of admitting it?

-Why to take the polygraphs, fail them, and you know you're not gonna go to you might not even be prosecuted.
+And you know you're not going to go to, you might not even be prosecuted.

 McCarthy had access to classified information about our wartime national defense activities by virtue of her official position at the CIA.